ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer

-**Domain Driven Design** is a methodology and process prescription for the development of complex systems whose focus is mapping activities, tasks, events, and data within a problem domain into the technology artifacts of a solution domain.
+==**Domain Driven Design** is a methodology and process prescription for the development of complex systems whose focus is mapping activities, tasks, events, and data within a problem domain into the technology artifacts of a solution domain.==

 It is all about trying to make your software a model of a real-world system or process.